-This regulation is in effect for the academic year 2024 - 2025 and applies to the education, the assessments and examinations in the 120 EC master's programmes of Clinical Research, Health Sciences, Infection and Immunity, Molecular Medicine, Neuroscience, and Genomics in Society (henceforth referred to as: the programmes), with CROHO (Centraal Register Opleidingen Hoger Onderwijs) study programme codes 60312, 60120, 60375, 60279, 60278 and 60987, and for all students enrolled in these study programmes.
-The study programme is provided by the Erasmus MC, hereinafter referred to as: the faculty.
+This regulation is in effect for the academic year 2025 - 2026 and applies to the education, the assessments and examinations in the 120 EC master's programmes of Clinical Research, Health Sciences, Infection and Immunity, Molecular Medicine, Neuroscience, and Genomics in Society (henceforth referred to as: the programmes), with CROHO (Centraal Register Opleidingen Hoger Onderwijs) study programme codes 60312, 60120, 60375, 60279, 60278 and 60987, and for all students enrolled in these study programmes.
+These study programmes are provided by the Erasmus MC, hereinafter referred to as: the faculty.